 - Follow all instructions to complete the Design Project.
 Writing is important, make sure that you include the required written elements of the design project (approximately 400 to 500 words in length).
-Within this sample you are asked to demonstrate your critical thinking skills regarding your work, process, design choices and your ability to address the assignment in a notable way.
+Your writing should demonstrate your critical thinking skills regarding your work, process, design choices and your ability to address the assignment in a notable way.
 Refer to the Digital Design Portfolio Rubric on the Evaluation Process page for requirements, guidance, and criteria.

 - 2 additional creative works.
 They can be your original design, drawing, sculpture, photography, installation, painting, video (no longer than 2 minutes in length), freelance design work, etc. All pieces will need to be in digital format.

 Note: the digital design program page is out of date when it describes 13-16 images required for the portfolio.
 Submit only the Design project and 5 images as instructed above.